Images of Head Lice (Pediculosis Capitis) (6)

-Because head lice infestations are quite itchy, scratching is common and may lead to resultant infection or scabbing.
+Because head lice infestations are itchy, scratching is common and may lead to resultant infection or scabbing.
 In addition to an itching or tickling sensation, children may also be irritable or have difficulty sleeping.

+In early infections, it may be difficult to spot the lice and nits.
 If you think your child may have head lice, search for lice and nits using a fine-toothed comb, also called a louse comb, that can be purchased at most drug stores.
 Examine your child’s scalp with a bright light, and use a magnifying glass if necessary.

 If you find lice and/or nits, follow these guidelines:

-- Seal potentially contaminated but nonwashable objects in plastic bags for 2 weeks.
+- Seal potentially contaminated nonwashable objects in plastic bags for 2 weeks.
 (The lice will die within 2 days, and the nits will hatch and die within 2 weeks.)

 - Vacuum floors and furniture.

 - Examine the hair and scalp of household members and treat them if they are infested.

 - Notify the school nurse, teacher, or day-care provider if your child has head lice.

 - Do not share combs, hairbrushes, hats, towels, bedding, clothing, headphones, stuffed toys, or other items with someone who has head lice.

 To diagnose head lice, the medical professional will look for a louse or a nit on the scalp.
 They may shine a black light at the scalp called a Wood’s lamp, as the insects and eggs appear as fluorescent yellow-green spots under this light.